-That's what 17-year-old mentor Miley Cyrus was there for, though: to help the top 11 not only choose the right songs ("Yesterday" was a chart-topper, but so was "Macarena") but also tap into the sort of infectious appeal that has made even so-so singers into international superstars.
+But that's what 17-year-old mentor Miley Cyrus was there for, to help guide the top 11 to be the most marketable, radio-worthy artists they can be by not only choosing the right songs ("Yesterday" was a chart-topper, but so was "Macarena"), but also by tapping into the sort of infectious appeal that has made so-so singers like Miley into international superstars.

 Paige Miles: Cripes, who is picking Paige's music?!
 She utterly butchered Mariah Carey's version of Phil Collins' "Against All Odds" (like, really bad), looking the whole time as if she had been forced onstage at gunpoint.
 The opening bars were so dreadful, by the time she let out a few booming, successful notes, we were over it.
 "Take a look at Paige now going home," is how the chorus should have gone.
 "That was honestly terrible…nothing came together at all," Randy lamented.
 Kara judged it "the worst vocal I've heard from you and possibly the worst I've heard all season."

 Tim Urban: We were expecting a disaster when we learned he was trying Queen's "Crazy Little Thing Called Love."
 But it wasn't so bad.
 The dancing around the stage was awkward, but in true JoBro style Tim stood surrounded by adoring girls for a moment, which theoretically could prove more important (in real life) than how his voice sounded.
 Ellen thought it felt like a High School Musical audition.
 "The dopest thing you did was the slide [on the steps], the vocals were so boring," Randy said.
 And Kara actually criticized Tim for going into the audience.
 "You're not at that place yet, you're not established," she chided him.
 Simon just ended up criticizing Queen, saying he was surprised that song was even a No. 1 record.